skybet/pidl/README.md

 ## A Note On Laziness

-The Pidl::Context class makes use of lazy evaluation to provide a way to pass values around during the parse phase of the pipeline definition, but only realise them during the run phase.
+The Pidl::Action class makes use of lazy evaluation via Pidl::Promise to provide a way to pass values around during the parse phase of the pipeline definition, but only realise them during the run phase.
 Consider the example of actions using the context.

 ``` ruby
 Pidl::Pipeline.new "My Pipeline", Pidl::Context.new() do